-I have been helping parents find the correct type of shoes for their children online for the last five years, and I always emphasize to them how shoes play a key role in keeping their kids’ feet and legs healthy.
+I have been helping parents find the correct type of shoes for their children online for the last ten years, and I always emphasize to them how shoes play a key role in keeping their kids’ feet and legs healthy.

 All parents want their children to be healthy and to grow and to develop without having to experience health problems that require frequent visits to the doctor.